CodeExMachina/BlockingCollection/README.md

 of the collection.
 Bounding is important in certain scenarios because it enables you to control the maximum size of the collection in memory, and it prevents the producing threads from moving too far ahead of the consuming threads.

-Multiple threads or tasks can add elements to the collection concurrently, and if the collection reaches its specified maximum capacity, the producing threads will block until an element is removed.
-Multiple consumers can remove elements concurrently, and if the collection becomes empty, the consuming threads will block until a producer adds an item.
+Multiple threads or tasks can add elements to the collection, and if the collection reaches its specified maximum capacity, the producing threads will block until an element is removed.
+Multiple consumers can remove elements, and if the collection becomes empty, the consuming threads will block until a producer adds an item.
 A producing thread can call the complete_adding method to indicate that no more elements will be added.
 Consumers monitor the is_completed property to know when the collection is empty and no more elements will be added.
 The following example shows a simple BlockingCollection with a bounded capacity of 100.
 A producer task adds items to the collection as long as some external condition is true, and then calls complete_adding.
 The consumer task takes items until the is_completed property is true.
 ```C++
 // A bounded collection.
 It can hold no more
 // than 100 items at once.